fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/introduction/index.rst

 ------------

-We would like to generate an interface suitable for as many people, as possible.
-Therefore, any input is welcome.
+We would like to generate an interface suitable for as many people as possible.
+Therefore, any input is highly welcome!
 This project is hosted at `FZI's github orgnanization <https://github.com/fzi-forschungszentrum-informatik/fzi_robot_interface_proposal>`_